LilyWesterhoff/Cultured-Meat-Continuous-vs-Batch/README.md

 ```

 The app will be available at http://localhost:8501
-Steps 2-3 can be automatically completed by running the setup shell script: zsh setup.sh
+Steps 2-3 can be automatically completed by running the setup shell script: zsh setup_and_run.sh

 ## License